mischelll/Geo-Task/README.md

 ### Description

 All words in the English language are loaded from a remote URL.
-The program first filters all 9-letter words and then checks each one to see if it the condition:
+The program first filters all 9-letter words and then checks each one to see if it meets the following condition:
  - A word is considered valid if we can progressively remove one letter at a time, and each resulting word (until we get down to a single letter) still exists in the list.